-Smell tests don't predict Alzheimer's, study findsMay 11th, 2012 in Alzheimer's disease & dementia /
+Smell tests don't predict Alzheimer's, study findsMay 11, 2012 in Medicine & Health / Alzheimer's disease & dementia

 (HealthDay) -- Smell tests should not be used to predict Alzheimer's disease, the most common form of dementia, according to a new study.